-Budgeted cost: £21,645
+Budgeted cost: £22,557

-Staff training in (DfE validated Systematic Synthetic Phonics programme) 'Unlocking Letters & Sounds' to secure strong phonics provision for all pupils.
-Purchase full scheme of reading books from Unlocking Letters & Sounds.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Activity Evidence that supports this approach Challenge addressed £500 staff training for any new staff (not • Systematic Synthetic Phonics programme) 'Unlocking Letters & Sounds' to secure strong phonics provision for all pupils.
-Purchase full scheme of reading books from Unlocking Letters & Sounds. £3449 Unlocking Letters and Sounds-paid for with carry forward from 2021-22 that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education 2
+Activity Evidence that supports this approach Challenge addressed Staff training in (DfE validated Systematic Synthetic Phonics programme) 'Unlocking Letters & Sounds' for new staff to secure strong phonics provision for all pupils.
+Top up scheme of reading books from Unlocking Letters & Sounds. £500 staff training for any new staff (not present at training on 27th June 22) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2

 Improve the quality of social and emotional learning through our Jigsaw PSHE curriculum, ongoing pastoral support and ELSA sessions.
 Social and emotional approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-Training for a new ELSA with focus on supporting pupils (including disadvantaged pupils) in Infants.
-Transition support for disadvantaged children moving into new classes/key stages/to Year 7 (as prioritised by ELSA and SENCO) £585 ELSA training for new KS1 ELSA £410 ongoing supervision by EP for current KS2 ELSA and new Infant ELSA. £2600 - ELSA sessions £8500 - Teaching Assistants - pastoral support in class There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educ ationendowmentfoundation.org.uk) 3 Provide additional academic support in English and Maths to support high quality teaching and learning for all pupils (including disadvantaged pupils). £8500 - Teaching Assistants - academic support in class and targeted interventions (including pre-learning) £550 - ELSA Homelearning Club 'There is good emerging evidence that TAs can provide noticeable improvements to pupil attainment' where TAs work well alongside teachers in providing excellent supplementary learning support.
+Ongoing supervision for two Emotional Literacy Support Assistants (ELSA) with focus on supporting pupils (including disadvantaged pupils).
+Transition support for disadvantaged children moving into new classes/key stages/to Year 7 (as prioritised by ELSA and SENCO) £820 ongoing supervision by EP for two ELSA. £2000 - ELSA sessions (2 hours per week, per ELSA worker) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educ ationendowmentfoundation.org.uk) 3 £6794 - Teaching Assistants - pastoral support in class Provide additional academic support in English and Maths to support high quality teaching and learning for all pupils (including disadvantaged pupils). £6793 - Teaching Assistants - academic support in class and targeted interventions (including pre-learning) + £550 TA overtime £1000 - ELSA Homelearning and extracurricular Club support (eg ECO) £4100 additional funding for children with EHCP who are in receipt of PP to provide additional academic support 'There is good emerging evidence that TAs can provide noticeable improvements to pupil attainment' where TAs work well alongside teachers in providing excellent supplementary learning support.
 EEF 'Making Best Use of Teaching Assistants Guidance Report' 'TAs can provide a large positive impact on learner outcomes' when deployed effectively and actively involved in planning and feedback. https://maximisingtas.co.uk/assets/content/taguidance reportmakingbestuseofteachingassisstants.pdf 1